Disappearance of Darya Bulba

-Darya Bulba (Дар'я Бульба) was a Ukrainian model who disappeared on August 6, 2016, in Shanghai, China.
-Her disappearance became the subject of various hoaxes and versions of what had happened.
-The police put forward different versions of the disappearance, from suicide to kidnapping, but never reached a consensus.
-Her fate remains unknown.
+Darya Bulba (Дар'я Бульба; born September 25, 1995) was a Ukrainian model who disappeared on August 6, 2016, in Shanghai, China.
+Local authorities have proposed several different hypotheses, including suicide and kidnapping, but have not reached a definitive conclusion.
+Her whereabouts remain unknown.

 Background

-Daria Bulba was born in 1995 in Odesa, Ukraine.
-She studied at the Odesa College of Hotel Management, majoring in law, and took modeling courses, vocal lessons and learned to play guitar.
-Bulba attended a local modeling school.
-Since childhood she dreamed of becoming famous as a top model.
-In 2013, she received the first offer to participate in shoots and started shooting for catalogs.
-A few years later she went to Italy, Greece, and Turkey.
+Bulba was born in 1995 in Odesa, Ukraine.
+She studied law at the Odesa College of Hotel Management, where she also took modeling courses, vocal lessons, and learned to play guitar.
+She also attended a local modeling school.

+In 2013, Bulba began working as a professional model.
+A few years later, she began travelling throughout Europe, including Italy, Greece, and Turkey.
+On April 7, 2016, she travelled to China to work under contract with the Shanghai-based BYS Model Agency.